newatoms/guides/develop-business/readme.md

 ### Sales

 Testing your solution and sales go hand in hand.
 Whenever you meet someone that is interested in your product or service you can simply try to sell it to them, even if it is just a concept.
 Of course you need to be clear when they can expect what they are buying, but you can always assume you can deliver within your projected development time.
-It is better to drop clients because your product or service changes than having something without users.
-If they buy it you have some confirmation and a client, if they don't you should always make sure they tell you why.
+It is better to drop clients because your product or service changes than having something great without users.
+If a lead agrees to buy it once it is done, you have some confirmation and a client, if they don't you should always make sure they tell you why.
 The best feedback comes from those who decided not to pay for what you offer.

 ### Dealing with negative feedback

 Own ideas and solutions always have a soft spot in your heart.
 When you hear something negative about something close to you, you often respond from your emotion.
 This will stop you from asking the right questions rendering the feedback useless.
 This problem solves itself with time and experience.

 A nice midway solution is to record your conversations.
 Listening to the interview after you have cooled down a bit will help you form new questions and assumptions.
 If you are lucky, it will also teach you something about yourself.

 ## Iterate to create value

-The more you go trough this cycle, the more it will meet the needs of your users.
+The more you go through this cycle, the more it will meet the needs of your users.
 The more you meet the needs of your users the more value it has for them.

 This goes for any type of business development.
 For improving the value of a product or service, developing new things to stimulate growth or setting up profitable partnerships and collaborations.